Suleja

-It was established in the early 19th century by Mohammed Makau, the last Hausa emir of Zaria and his followers who were fleeing the Fulani jihadists engaged in the conquest of northern Nigeria.
-Zaria, or Zazzau, was one of the Hausa city/states of Northern Nigeria which were being conquered by the Fulani jihadists under their charismatic Sheik, Usman bin Fodio.
+Suleja was established in the early 19th century by Mohammed Makau, the last Hausa emir of Zaria, and his followers, who were fleeing the Fulani jihadists engaged in the conquest of northern Nigeria.
+Zaria, or Zazzau, was one of the Hausa city/states of Northern Nigeria which were being conquered by the Fulani jihadists under its leader, Usman bin Fodio.

-It is the location of the Ladi Kwali Pottery Centre, established by Michael Cardew in 1950.
+Suleja is the location of the Ladi Kwali Pottery Centre, established by Michael Cardew in 1950.
 The leading exponent of this school of pottery was Dr. Ladi Kwali, whose works are displayed internationally.

 Economy

 Discoveries of ancient sculptures of the Nok culture, both at Suleja town and in the Makabolo River bed, have helped prove the influence of Nok on the Yoruba art of Ife.
 Today Suleja exports Gbari pottery.
 Cotton weaving and dyeing, with locally grown indigo, and mat making are traditional activities, but farming remains the chief occupation.
 Local trade is primarily in agricultural products.
 In addition to the Pottery Centre, a government secondary school and a hospital are located in the town.

 The Dorben Polytechnic has a campus in Suleja.